Ricky-HU96/WO-CIAO_SE4GEO-2025-Project/README.md

 ---

 # 🛠️ Prerequisites
-Before running this project, ensure you have the following software installed:
+1. Before running this project, ensure you have the following software installed:
-Python 3.8+ and pip
+2. Python 3.8+ and pip
-PostgreSQL 12+
+3. PostgreSQL 12+
-PostGIS 3+ extension (must be enabled for your PostgreSQL database) pgAdmin 4 (Recommended for database management)
+4. PostGIS 3+ extension (must be enabled for your PostgreSQL database)
+5. pgAdmin 4 (Recommended for database management)

 ---

 # ⚙️ Installation & Setup
 1. Clone the Repository
-Generated bash
 git clone <your-repository-url>
 cd <repository-directory>

-Use code with caution.
-Bash
-2. Create and Activate a Python Virtual Environment Linux / macOS:
+2. Create and Activate a Python Virtual Environment
-Generated bash
+- Linux / macOS:
 python3 -m venv venv
 source venv/bin/activate

-Use code with caution.
-Bash
-Windows:
+- Windows:
-Generated bash

 python -m venv venv
 .\venv\Scripts\activate
-Use code with caution.
-Bash

 3. Install Dependencies
 Project dependencies are listed in requirements.txt.
 Run the following command to install them:

-Generated bash
-pip install flask flask_sqlalchemy sqlalchemy geoalchemy2 psycopg2-binary pandas geopandas shapely requests plotly folium Use code with caution.
+pip install flask flask_sqlalchemy sqlalchemy geoalchemy2 psycopg2-binary pandas geopandas shapely requests plotly folium
-Bash

 (Alternatively, if a requirements.txt file is provided, simply run pip install -r requirements.txt)

 4. Database Setup
-Open pgAdmin 4.
+- Open pgAdmin 4.
-In the left-hand server tree, right-click on "Databases" -> Create -> Database....
+- In the left-hand server tree, right-click on "Databases" -> Create -> Database....
-Set the database name to se4geo_project and save.
+- Set the database name to se4geo_project and save.
-Connect to the newly created se4geo_project database and open a Query Tool.
+- Connect to the newly created se4geo_project database and open a Query Tool.
-Execute the following SQL command to enable the PostGIS extension:
+- Execute the following SQL command to enable the PostGIS extension:
-Generated sql

 CREATE EXTENSION postgis;
-Use code with caution.
-SQL

 You should see a "CREATE EXTENSION" success message if it works.

 ---